Table of Contents Hide

 Here they are:

-Though we have to say, this was not exactly a deal-breaker for me, at least as much as I previously thought.
+- Power – though we have to say, this was not exactly a deal-breaker for me, at least as much as I previously thought.
 This has maybe something to do with the fact that most planers nowadays are actually pretty good.
 However, if this is an important factor for you, do make sure you invest in one that can cut even some of the hardest wood varieties around.

-As there isn’t any planner on the face of the earth that doesn’t generate a fair amount of chips and dust, a good collection system is key here.
+- Dust collection systems – as there isn’t any planner on the face of the earth that doesn’t generate a fair amount of chips and dust, a good collection system is key here.
 I personally prefer to get a planer with an incorporated fan that will instantly blow any debris away from the cutter-head.

-Before investing in any model, make sure you do your homework, just as much as I did and be sure that it has gauges in all the right places that will stop you from biting too much into any piece.
+- Gauges and stops – before investing in any model, make sure you do your homework, just as much as I did and be sure that it has gauges in all the right places that will stop you from biting too much into any piece.

-Now, the Makita, as well as many other models in the same category do have double-edged, self-indexing knives.
+- Knives that are self-indexing – now, the Makita, as well as many other models in the same category do have double-edged, self-indexing knives.
 This will save you a lot of drama and potential hassle.

-This lock feature will prevent the head from rotating while you find yourself in the process of removing knives and bolts.
+- Automatic cutter-head lock– this lock feature will prevent the head from rotating while you find yourself in the process of removing knives and bolts.
 You will be grateful in the long run.

 This model from Makita is pretty compact and extremely low noise, 2 features that many people would appreciate I am sure.
 The blades are easily changed and the depth stop is quite adjustable.
 No room for mistakes here.